jhanreg11/react-spa-template/README.md

+## React SPA Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple single-page application template in react, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts